iot-dsa-v2/sdk-dslink-java/docs/DeveloperGuide.md

 ## Create Application Nodes

-The hook for links' functionality is the node tree.
+The hook for link functionality is the node tree.
 Links will subclass [org.iot.dsa.node.DSNode](https://iot-dsa-v2.github.io/sdk-dslink-java/javadoc/index.html?org/iot/dsa/node/DSNode.html) and do the following: